rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 I will therefore punish and release him. ^2316

-I will therefore punish and release him. ^2317
+See Footnote ^2317

-But they all cried out together, Away with this man, and release to us Barabbas — ^2318
+But they all cried out together, Away with this man, and release to us Barabbas-- ^2318

 a man who had been thrown into prison for an insurrection started in the city and for murder. ^2319